 7. Lack of Endpoint Security

 Your network needs protection from all endpoints that connect.
-Adoption of BYOD policies increases the risk of cyber-attack and complexity of network security.
+The adoption of BYOD policies increases the risk of cyber-attack and the complexity of network security.
 If your company maintains a BYOD policy, you need to perform a thorough cybersecurity assessment related to all personal devices used on the network.
-Additionally you should assess your company’s policies and protocols for managing cybersecurity risk as related to BYOD.
+Additionally, you should assess your company’s policies and protocols for managing cybersecurity risk as related to BYOD.

-Use of IoT (Internet of Things) devices also increases network security risk.
-A recent CIS blog post ‘Network Security: How Vulnerable Is Your Business?’ provides discussion on this topic.
+The use of IoT (Internet of Things) devices also increases network security risk.
+A recent CIS blog post ‘Network Security: How Vulnerable Is Your Business?’ provides a discussion on this topic.

 8. Connected External Systems

 Modern businesses connect to a variety of systems to conduct business more efficiently with suppliers, outbound distribution centers, and customers.
 As your company extends network access to external parties, you need to ensure cybersecurity protection maintains pace.
 Accomplishing this objective requires knowledge of the external systems’ threat protections.
 You should understand how data is ‘secured’ coming and going between sites.
 For example, you should always encrypt data before transmitting and receiving.